Sharon A. Ohayon

 Sharon is the past-chair of the Canadian Bar Association Business Law subsection and a current member of both the Commercial Property subsection and the Business Law subsection.
 She is also the Education Chair and sits on the board of Edmonton CREW Association (Commercial Real Estate Women).
 She also regularly attends conferences and industry events to keep apprised of new developments in the commercial real estate industry.

 Outside of work, Sharon curls, does pottery, and sits on the board of the Granite University Sunday Curling League.
 She is also an avid traveler, an amateur photographer and a dinosaur enthusiast.
-Some of Sharon's recent travels include Antarctica, Israel, Scotland, Macedonia, Argentina, and Portland.
+Some of Sharon's recent travels include Antarctica, Israel, Spain, Macedonia, Argentina, and Portland.